ZacharyDuBois/Fluid-MC-Stats/Troubleshooting.md

 ### Fetch_array Errors

 - Are you using the latest version of Stats?
 You must use the new database format for the interface to work.

+### Why are online player's faces being shown?

+This could be because of the lack of support for `MinecraftQuery.php`.
+If you have not already disabled this in your config, you should see the following error where the online faces should be:

+    Oh no!
+MinecraftQuery.php cannot query your server.
+If you find this as an error, open an issue on GitHub.
+Otherwise, edit the config value $hide_limited_feature_warning to true.

+If this happens, you should follow what it says and it will go away.
+But if you think this is an error, please open an issue.

+### I am somewhat knowledgeable, how can I self-debug?

+Edit the config to `$debug=true;` and it will display all the debug information.
+Most of the data is self-explanatory, but don't hesitate to ask in an issue.

+### Why does my server always appear offline?

+Turn on your server query in your `server.properties` file.

+### Why is the ping time sometime shown and sometimes not.

+Normally when you are hosting the interface on the same server as your Minecraft server, the query times are very fast and therefore inaccurate to your users.

 ### Other